Holiday Safety Tips For Your Dog

 Keep your pets away from toxic holiday plants such as mistletoe, poinsettias, and holly.
 Use artificial plants to be safe.
 Many snow globes contain toxic antifreeze, so keep them out of the reach of your dog.
 Keep candles out of your dog's reach as well.
 Remember to unplug indoor light strands & electrical cords when you are not home.
 Most importantly, monitor and supervise your dog at all times.

-Fireworks, horns, bells, whistles, and other noisemakers can be extremely frightening to the sensitive ears of dogs.
-Make sure your dogs are in a safe place away from the noise and that they can't escape the house or yard.
-If fireworks are a particular problem around holidays such as New Year's Eve, talk to your veterinarian about sedatives to help your anxious dog.
-Hire a good dog trainer with experience in this area to help you get ready.
+Fireworks, horns, guns, and other noisemakers can be extremely frightening to the sensitive ears of dogs.
+Make sure your dogs are in a safe place away from the noise and so they can't escape the house or yard.
+If fireworks are a particular problem around holidays such as 4th of July or New Year's Eve, talk to your veterinarian about sedatives (such as acepromazine, alprazolam, and/or trazodone) to help your anxious dog and hire a good dog trainer with experience in this area to help you get ready.

 Who's at the door?